Low End Mac Reader Specials

 Sell Different

-That said, Apple has a serious perception problem.
 "Isn't Apple dead?"
 It may as well be dead for the vast majority of PC users who never even think of the Mac when it's time to buy a new computer.
 And that's partly Apple's fault.

 Apple is to be commended for building highly visible retail stores to remind the consuming public that Apple is alive and well.
-And while their solutions-oriented ads are great for showing specific Mac advantages, I think they need to be a bit more out front with the hardware.
+And while its solutions-oriented ads are great for showing specific Mac advantages, I think they need to be a bit more out front with the hardware.

 To grow market share, Apple must first grow mind share.
 The iPod helps, as do iTunes, iMovie, and iDVD.
 But they need to go beyond pushing the special applications to remind the world that Macs work on the Web, handle email, and even work with Microsoft Office.
 The Mac OS, classic or X, is not just for graphics, music, and video; it's for everything you want a computer to do.